Amazing insight into what US intelligence knew about Hitler in 1943

 As mentioned, when Hitler did have sexual relations with a woman, he exhibited masochistic behaviours.

-Hitler was said to have multiple partners but eventually married his long-term mistress, Eva Braun, hours before the two committed suicide together in his Berlin bunker.
+Hitler was said to have multiple partners but eventually married his long-term mistress, Eva Braun, hours before they committed suicide together in his Berlin bunker.

 According to Murray, Hitler’s cycle from complete despair to reaction followed this pattern: